BasicPrimitives/javascript/min/readme.md

 * Left/Right layout alignment support.
 * Events

-### Compatible
+### jQuery UI
-* Works in AngularJS and ReactJS
+* Provides jQuery UI Widgets wrapping core JavaScript controls.
-* Works in jQuery UI widgets.
+* Supports jQuery UI Draggable and Droppable Widgets
-* Supports customization of diagram nodes with nested components using various frameworks and templates

 ### Dynamic
 * Through a full API you can add, remove and modify individual items and their properties at any other time after organizational chart rendering.
 Widget update time is as fast as its navigation.